achapin/spaceshooter/README.md

 ## Ships
 Ships should have a few manageable stats, and some tweaks that can be applied to those stats.
 They can also have different loadouts which can be preselected before starting a level.

+Stats include:
+- Maximum speed at each power level (AEPL)
+- Rate of rotation in each axis AEPL
+- Rate of boost charge AEPL
+- Weapon system recharge AEPL
+- Weapon bonus modifier for overcharged system AEPL
+- Shield capacity - not based on power level!
+- Sheild recharge rate AEPL
+- Shield recharge time AEPL.
+The amount of time after getting hit before the shield starts regenerating
+- Number and layout of Shield zones
+- Weapon slots

 Some ships should be multi-player.
 One pilot flies the ship, and other players can be gunners, bomb experts(?), or copilots.

 ## Flight